anika1920/Attrition-Analysis-PowerBi-Project/README.md

 4. *Income Range:* Found that the lowest income range corresponds to the highest incidence of attrition.

-Feel free to explore the Power BI report [here](#) to interact with the visualizations and delve deeper into the analysis.
+Feel free to explore the Power BI report [here](https://github.com/anika1920/Attrition-Analysis-PowerBi-Project/blob/main/Attrition%20Analysis.pdf) to interact with the visualizations and dive deeper into the analysis.

----

-This version aims to provide a more polished and structured presentation of your Employee Attrition Analysis project for your GitHub README.